enjoysoftware/atom-unofficial/README.md

 ## What is this repository different from official one?

-* The Atom build script has been modified to work on the Raspberry Pi ARM.
+The Atom build script has been modified to work on the Raspberry Pi ARM.
 The build method is no different from the official one.

-* Now available from Snap Store.

 [Atom Official Website](https://atom.io)